rniemeier1/Levenword/README.md

 # Levenword
 Levenword is the application I am designing for my Software Development capstone project.
+This repository is devoted to the User Interface.
+To see the Service Layer respository, please visit [].

 ## Problem Description